My Go-To Podcasts

 Podcasts are a great way to shape your informational intake.
-I like them mainly because I get to choose what I listen to as opposed to accepting what is force fed, and I can listen when I want to.
+I like podcasts mainly because I get to choose what I listen to as opposed to accepting what is force fed, and I can listen when I choose.
 I try to gather different perspectives but steer away from those that are blatantly agenda based.
 Entertainment is part of the mix as well, as are sports (naturally).
 I used to have a listening routine but these days my list is longer, and I listen when mood and opportunity collide.
 I don’t listen to as many as I used to when I had my long commute, but I do get my fair share in.
-I listen via Overcast.
-Grab all your podcasts, organize them for easy find and play, or set up a daily listening list.
+I listen via Overcast, a great podcast player.
+Grab all your podcasts, organize them, etc. Easy to navigate and it makes listening easy.

 Here’s my current listening list:

-Workplace Innovator Podcast – Mike Petrusky interviews Facility Management profession influencers, a profession which “oh, by the way,” touches every one of us every day.
+Workplace Innovator Podcast – Mike Petrusky interviews lots of influencers in the Facility Management profession, which “oh, by the way,” touches every one of us every day.
 Good stuff.

-Mind & Machine: Future Tech + Futurist Ideas + Futurism – Big thinkers talk about doing big things, and some really small things as well.
-If you want to be encouraged about the future this is a good place to start.
+Mind & Machine: Future Tech + Futurist Ideas + Futurism – As you may have figured out, this podcast is about the future.
+Hear big thinkers talk about doing big things, and some really small things as well.

 99% Invisible – Roman Mars works for an architecture firm in the Bay Area and hosts a podcast I’ve been enjoying for years.
 Each episode has a design focus, but not in the way you might think.
 Interesting recent nuggets include an episode on the history of cartoon sound effects and how embedded they’ve become in our lives, and an episode detailing the vandalization and even worse restoration of a classic piece of art.

 The Briefing – Albert Mohler is the president of a large seminary.
 His daily podcast addresses the biggest issues of society from a conservative Christian world view.
-He is an articulate and prolific intellectual.
+He is an intellectual, articulate, and prolific.
 For Christians, listening can seem a constant drum beat of doom, but he tells it like it is and gives insight on what to consider and how to respond.